Arte Sella, open-air art museum – Valsugana

-Arte Sella is an open-air art museum, among the best in Italy and probably in the whole Europe, which combines nature and contemporary art.
+Arte Sella is an open-air art museum, among the most renowned in Italy and possibly in entire Europe, that combines nature and contemporary art.

 Sites and venues

-Located in a fir tree forest in the Valsugana alpine valley about 40 kilometers from the city of Trento, Arte Sella was founded in 1986 to promote a creative relationship between contemporary art and nature.
+Located in a fir tree forest in the Valsugana alpine valley, about 40 kilometers / 25 miles east of the city of Trento, Arte Sella was founded in 1986 to promote a creative relationship between contemporary art and nature.
 The institution runs three distinct venues.

-The Spazio Livio Rossi accommodates the main office of the Arte Sella Association, a documentation center, a public library of contemporary art, educational and creative workshops, and a permanent exhibition area.
-This project was started in 2006 to offer a varied and lively cultural framework to visitors of all ages and with different cultural needs.
-The Arte Sella building in the centre of Borgo Valsugana also reaffirms people’s relationship with their territory and livens up the old town centre.
+The Spazio Livio Rossi in the town of Borgo Val Sugana accommodates the main office of the Arte Sella Association, a documentation center, a public library focused on contemporary art, educational and creative workshops, and a permanent exhibition area.
+This project was started in 2006 to offer a varied and lively cultural framework for visitors of all ages and different cultural backgrounds.
+The Arte Sella building also reaffirms people’s relationship with their territory and livens up the old town center.

 Malga Costa is a restored mountain barn (a malga is a traditional Italian alpine farm) where various contemporary artworks are permanently on show, including the famous Cattedrale Vegetale (Tree Cathedral), an impressive giant wood sculptural installation by the Italian artist Giuliano Mauri.